G7

 The Group of Seven (G7) is an intergovernmental political and economic forum consisting of Canada, France, Germany, Italy, Japan, the United Kingdom and the United States; additionally, the European Union (EU) is a "non-enumerated member".
-It is organized around shared values of pluralism, liberal democracy, and representative government.
+It is organized around the shared values of pluralism, liberal democracy, and representative government.
 G7 members are major IMF advanced economies.

 Originating from an ad hoc gathering of finance ministers in 1973, the G7 has since become a formal, high-profile venue for discussing and coordinating solutions to major global issues, especially in the areas of trade, security, economics, and climate change.
 Each member's head of government or state, along with the EU's Commission president and European Council president, meet annually at the G7 Summit; other high-ranking officials of the G7 and the EU meet throughout the year.
 Representatives of other states and international organizations are often invited as guests, with Russia having been a formal member (as part of the G8) from 1997 until its expulsion in 2014.

 The G7 is not based on a treaty and has no permanent secretariat or office.
-It is organized through a presidency that rotates annually among the member states, with the presiding state setting the group's priorities and hosting the summit; Canada presides for 2025.
+It is organized through a presidency that rotates annually among the member states, with the presiding state setting the group's priorities and hosting the summit; France presides for 2026.
 While lacking a legal or institutional basis, the G7 is widely considered to wield significant international influence; it has catalyzed or spearheaded several major global initiatives, including efforts to combat the HIV/AIDS pandemic, provide financial aid to developing countries, and address climate change through the 2015 Paris Agreement.
-However, the group has been criticized by observers for its allegedly outdated and limited membership, narrow global representation, and inefficacy.
-The rise of BRICS+ for example, with its expanded membership and focus on South-South cooperation, reflects a broader shift in global power dynamics, with emerging economies gaining greater influence in international affairs.
+The group has been criticized by observers for its allegedly outdated and limited membership, narrow global representation, and inefficacy.

-The G7 countries have together a population of about 780 million people (or almost 10% of the world population), comprise around 50% of worldwide nominal net wealth and as of 2024 more than 44% of world nominal GDP and about 30% of world GDP by purchasing power parity.
+The G7 countries have together a population of about 780 million people (or almost 10% of the world population) and account for around half of worldwide nominal net wealth and as of 2026 about 44% of world nominal GDP and about 28% of world GDP by purchasing power parity.